 Part of your charity’s commitment means making sure that all staff and volunteers understand the risks of financial abuse, how they can help prevent it, detect it, and act on incidents.

 A good way to raise awareness among staff of the risks is to have regular informal discussions and workshops – for example, at a monthly meeting.
-But dedicated training on financial abuse and wrongdoing is always a worthwhile option.
-Also, there are many good resources available online for free.
+Dedicated training on financial abuse and wrongdoing is always a worthwhile option, and there are many good resources available online for free.

 Developing a culture that minimises the risk of financial abuse is an important and effective way to protect your charity.
 To help develop and maintain a culture that strengthens your charity against financial abuse, consider these questions: